2023 Solar Incentives Guide for Cherry Hill Mall, NJ - Tax Credits & Rebates

 Federal Solar Incentives

 When someone says "solar incentives," you probably think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of your solar system's cost.

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, accessories, equipment and labor — although it may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, labor, accessories and equipment – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-To better understand exactly how much money the ITC could save you, get in touch with your local Cherry Hill Mall solar panel installer.
+Have questions about how the ITC applies to your specific situation?
+Get in touch with your local Cherry Hill Mall solar panel installer to get more information.

 State & Local Solar Incentives

-Not all solar incentives are federal; rebates, tax credits and more are often offered at the state and local level.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these may include tax credits, rebates and more.
 Certain incentives are ongoing, while others might only be available for a limited time.
-Incentives might be offered by your county or municipality, or by the New Jersey government.
+These incentives might be given by the New Jersey government, or by your county or municipality.

 Next Steps for Installing Solar in Cherry Hill Mall